CommandDash/packages/dash_agent/README.md

 ## Testing Your Agents

-Once the agent is [deployed for testing](https://pub.dev/packages/dash_cli#3-deploy-your-agent).
-You can test them in your CommandDash extension.
-You'll be able to find your agent with **test** label in the **agent marketplace** of CommandDash as shown below:
+After deploying your agent for testing using the `dash_cli publish --test` command, you'll find your agent labeled as test in the CommandDash agent marketplace, as illustrated below:

 [<img src="assets/test-agent-card.png"/>](assets/test-agent-card.png)

-Click on the install button.
-And you should be able to test your newly created agent in the extension.
+Simply click on the "install" button, and you'll be able to test your newly created agent within the extension.

-**Note**: You can navigate to the **agent marketplace** page in the CommandDash extension by clicking at the marketplace icon (encircled in the red square):
+**Note**: Access the CommandDash agent marketplace page by clicking on the marketplace icon (highlighted in the red square) within the CommandDash extension:

 [<img src="assets/marketplace-icon.png" width="500"/>](assets/marketplace-icon.png)